CIO, CTO, or CISO: Which one do I need?

 What is a CISO?

 A CISO is specifically responsible for the security and safekeeping of technology, information, and systems.
-They communicate risk and mitigation strategies in commercial language that makes sense to the Board, whilst driving the leadership and cultural changes that make security a reality.
+They communicate risk mitigation strategies to their senior colleagues in plain English, while driving the leadership and cultural changes that make security a reality.

 CISOs are highly specialized and in-demand, so they too command high salaries.